Use of Assistance Animals

 - If the animal is well controlled, but a fellow student or other person in the area objects to its presence, (e.g. because of allergies or fear), try to resolve the conflict by moving one person or the other within the class or other space.
 If the conflict cannot be resolved, you may ask the objecting person to leave the area because by law, the Owner is entitled to have the Service Animal present.

-- Any behavioral or other concern that arises in the residence halls regarding an Emotional Assistance Animal should be brought quickly to the attention of Residential Life or the Director of Disability Compliance (275-9125).
+- Any behavioral or other concern that arises in the residence halls regarding an Emotional Assistance Animal should be brought quickly to the attention of Residential Life or the Associate Vice Provost of Disability Compliance (275-9125).

-- At the conclusion of the class or other program in which some form of conflict or behavioral issue arises concerning the dog, please call the University’s Director of Disability Compliance, at 275-9125, as soon as convenient.
+- At the conclusion of the class or other program in which some form of conflict or behavioral issue arises concerning the dog, please call the University’s Associate Vice Provost of Disability Compliance, at 275-9125, as soon as convenient.

 - In the event of a significant disturbance or threat to health or safety relating to any animal, call the University’s Department of Public Safety, at 275-3333.